javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-types/article.md

 The last three lines may be a little unobvious so here's explanations:

 1. `Math` is a built-in object that provides mathematical operations.
 We will learn it in the chapter <info:number>.
-Here it servers as an example, nothing more.
+Here it serves just as an example of an object.
 2. The result of `typeof null` equals to `"object"`.
 That's wrong.
 It is an officially recognized error in `typeof`, kept for compatibility.
 Of course, `null` is not an object.
 It is a special value with a separate type of its own.
 So, again, that's an error in the language.
 3. The result of `typeof alert` is `"function"`, because `alert` is a function of the language.
 We'll study functions in the near future and see that actually functions belong to the object type.
 But `typeof` treats them differently.
 That's very convenient in practice.